AMHERST INTERNAL DEADLINE: JANUARY 10, 2022 - NOON

 Eligibility: Applicant must be/have a full-time junior (or a senior who will complete their undergraduate degree in three years), meaning (in academic year 2021-2022) you will graduate sometime between December 2022 and August 2023; U.S. citizen or United States national from the Commonwealth of the Northern Mariana Islands; planning to pursue a graduate degree in any discipline (need NOT be politics or history) in the US or abroad; have an extensive record of public and community service, outstanding leadership potential and communciation skills, and committed to a career in public service.
 There is no longer a GPA minimum for this award.
 Scholars are required to work in public service for three of the seven years following completion of a Foundation funded graduate degree program as a condition of receiving funding.
 The Scholarship may be deferred for up to four years.
 Are you a potential Truman Scholar?

 How to Apply

 Students must apply through the Amherst campus process which includes receiving essay feedback and guidance from the Office of Fellowships; completing the Truman online application and requesting recommendation letters to be sent to the Office of Fellowships, all by the early internal deadline.
 (The Office of Fellowships will attach your unofficial transcript to your application for the internal deadline.
-Candidates then are interviewed by the campus Committee on Student Fellowships, who will decided whom to endorse.
+Candidates then are interviewed by the campus Committee on Student Fellowships, who will decide whom to endorse.
 Endorsed candidates will have time to revise materials as advised, order official transcripts that include fall grades to be sent to the Office of Fellowships, and the Director of Fellowships will submit their completed applications to Truman.
 To start an online application, contact Christine Overstreet, Director of Fellowships, to be registered.
 Endorsement: Amherst may endorse up to four candidates, and an additional three who are transfer students.

 Application materials: The Truman online application contains several essays on the candidate’s leadership, service, and academic goals, as well as a policy proposal, and space to list numerous activities.
 Application components and instructions are described in detail on the Truman Application page.